CobaltBSD/neosurf/README.md

 For comparison, the total amount of lines of code and text (as measured by `find -print0 | xargs -0 cat | wc -l`) of Firefox (as of version 102.10.0) contains approximately 48,500,000 lines of code and text; NeoSurf, as of 0.6, contains about 457,000, or just about 0.9% of Firefox's codebase.
 Vanilla NetSurf (as of 3.10) contains about 1,437,000 lines.
 Furthermore, the text-only browsers Lynx, Links and ELinks use about 478,000, 344,000 and 527,000 lines respectively.

+NeoSurf is still in very early development and has some issues; help would be appreciated.

 ![NeoSurf](img/sample.png?raw=true "NeoSurf")

 ## Why?